aliyun/terraform-provider-alicloud/website/docs/r/emr_cluster.html.markdown

 * `period` - (Optional, Available in v1.101.0+) If charge type is PrePaid, this should be specified, unit is month.
 Supported value: 1、2、3、4、5、6、7、8、9、12、24、36.
 * `is_open_public_ip` (Optional, ForceNew) Whether the MASTER node has a public IP address enabled.
 Default value is false.
 * `bootstrap_action` (Optional) Boot action parameters.
+* `resource_group_id` - (Optional, Available in 1.182.0+) The Id of resource group which the emr-cluster belongs.
+* `meta_store_type` - (Optional, Available in 1.182.0+) The type of emr-cluster service component metadata storage. ’dlf’ or ’local’ or ’user_rds’ .
+* `meta_store_conf` - (Optional, Available in 1.182.0+) The configuration of emr-cluster service component metadata storage.
+If meta store type is ’user_rds’, this should be specified.
+* `configs` - (Optional, Available in 1.182.0+) The custom configurations of emr-cluster service.
+* `modify_cluster_service_config` - (Optional, Available in 1.182.0+) The configurations of emr-cluster service modification after cluster created.

 #### Block host_group